 - making sure it can behave normally and naturally

-You can get an unlimited fine or be sent to prison for up to 6 months if you are cruel to an animal or don’t care for it properly.
+You can get an unlimited fine or be sent to prison for up to 6 months if you are cruel to an animal or do not care for it properly.
 You may also be banned from owning animals in future.

 The standards for looking after horses on farms or in livery yards are set out in the Department for Environment Food and Rural Affairs (Defra) ‘Code of Practice for the Welfare of Horses, Ponies, Donkeys and their Hybrids’.